jinilover/coordinateGeometryInScala/readme.md

 #Coordinate geometry problem
-This is a common coordinate geometry problem being faced in publishing.
+This is a common coordinate geometry problem be solved in publishing.
 The purpose is to find the co-ordinates of a polygon's vertices.

 ![Alt text](https://github.com/jinilover/images/blob/master/Polygon1.png)